SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-22-paxlovid-approved.md

 The FDA accepted that the efficacy vs hospitalization was 88%.

+## The Weekend Conclusion

-Here at Chez Weekend, we approve fully.
-Not that anyone should care.
+Here at Chez Weekend, we approve _fully._  (Not that anyone should care about that;
+instead care about people getting effective treatment, which is A Good Thing.)

 ---